shentianyi/frepple/doc/user-guide/model-reference/segment.rst

 query            string            | A SQL-like expression to identify the item-locations belonging to
                                      the segment.
 All item attributes and location attributes are available to define the filter expression
-                                   | For example : item.cost between 10 and 100 and location.name
+                                   | For example : item.cost between 10 and 100 and location.nr
                                      like '%shop%'
 sku_count        integer           | The number of item-location combinations in the segment.
                                    | The value is read-only and is automatically updated when a